 According to the Department for Work and Pensions (DWP), on average we each have 11 jobs over our lifetimes, which can mean a whole lot of pension paperwork to keep on top of.

-Consolidating similar pensions into one plan can make managing your money more straightforward, as you’ll only have one pension statement to review each year and one set of investments to keep an eye on, and you might also be able to reduce the charges you pay.
+Consolidating pensions that are similar into one plan can make managing your money more straightforward, as you’ll only have one pension statement to review each year and one set of investments to keep an eye on, and you might also be able to reduce the charges you pay.

 If you’re thinking about consolidating your pensions, you first need to establish which kind of pensions you’re hoping to move.